Oladayooladapo/Customer-Segmentation-for-UrbanCart-Retail-Unsupervised-Learning-K-Means-Clustering-PCA-Approach/README.md

 ## Personal Reflection

-This project deMONSTRATED my expertise in **unsupervised learning** and customer-centric analytics.
+This project demonstrated my expertise in **unsupervised learning** and customer-centric analytics.
 I designed this case to mirror real business use-cases in retail.
 The ability to derive clusters that speak to behavioural economics and consumer psychology is something I find deeply fulfilling.